-Irene Aldridge is an internationally-recognized quantitative and Big Data Finance researcher, Adjunct Professor at Cornell University and President and Managing Director, Research, of , a Big Data for Capital Markets company.
-Prior to AbleMarkets, she designed and ran high-frequency trading strategies in a $20-million cross-asset portfolio.
+Irene Aldridge is an internationally-recognized quantitative and Big Data Finance researcher, Adjunct Professor at Cornell University and Lecturer at Cambridge University (U.K.).
+In addition, Irene is President and Managing Director, Research, of AbleMarkets, a Big Data for Capital Markets company, as well as President of AbleBlox, a blockchain startup, and ETFPick.com, an AI ETF analysis and portfolio management tool.
+Prior to AbleMarkets, AbleBlox and ETFPick, she designed and ran high-frequency trading strategies in a $20-million cross-asset portfolio.
 Still previously, Aldridge was, in reverse order, a quant on a trading floor; in charge of risk quantification of commercial loans; Basel regulation team lead; technology equities researcher; lead systems architect on large integration projects, including web security and trading floor globalization.
 Aldridge started her career as a software engineer in financial services.
 Irene is a co-author of “Big Data Science in Finance” (with Marco Avellaneda, Wiley 2021), “Real-Time Risk: What Investors Should Know About Fintech, High-Frequency Trading, Flash Crashes” (co-authored with Steve Krawciw, Wiley, 2017), and the author of “High-Frequency Trading: A Practical Guide to Algorithmic Strategies and Trading Systems” (2nd edition, translated into Chinese, Wiley 2013), among other work.

 Aldridge holds a BE in Electrical Engineering from Cooper Union, and MS in Financial Engineering from Columbia University, and an MBA from INSEAD.
 In addition, Aldridge studied in two PhD programs: Operations Research at Columbia University (ABD) and Finance (ABD).
 Aldridge is the author of multiple academic papers and several books.
 Her recent academic publications include “Neural Networks in Finance: Design and Performance” (with Marco Avellaneda in the Journal of Financial Data Science, 2019), “Big Data in Portfolio Management” (Journal of Financial Data Science, 2019), “ETFs, High-Frequency Trading and Flash Crashes” (Journal of Portfolio Management, 2016), and “High-Frequency Runs and Flash Crash Predictability” (Journal of Portfolio Management, 2014).
 Aldridge presently serves on the Editorial Advisory Board for the Journal of Applied Data Science to Finance.